MontiCore/EmbeddedMontiArc/experiments/centering/README.md

-# Drive Forward Experiment
+# Centering Experiment

 ## Description
-In this experiment, a single vehicle will be trained to follow a straight line.
+In this experiment two agents will be trained on identical scenarios.
+One agent will use the CenteringPreprocessor to recenter the environment around a vehicle, while the other agent doesn't.

 ## Goal
-In this experiment, a single vehicle will be trained to follow a straight line.
+Two vehicles will be trained to drive northwards on similar and straight roads on different sides of the map.

 ## Research Goal
-The purpose of this experiment is to verify, that our contributions in the simulator - specifically the reward functions - are working correctly.
+The goal is to see if the CenteringPreprocessor improves the performance of the agent.

 ## Pass Criteria
-If the vehicle tries to follow the path, the experiment is considered a success.
+If the rewards stabilize and are converging to some value, the experiment can be terminated.

 ## Parameters
 ### Map